Subject Source: Lcnaf

 Overview The collection contains papers concerning the Eyre family, Pennsylvania Quakers. descendents of Isaac and Eleanor (Cooper) Eyre, of Philadelphia and Bucks County.
 Isaac Eyre (1778-1843) was a prominent Philadelphia shipbuilder.
 In 1828, he removed to a farm in Bucks County, Pa.
 William Eyre (1804-1885) was their oldest son, a Philadelphia master builder.
 His brother, Isaac (1819-1904) was a farmer and promoter of the railroad from Bucks County, Pa.
 He was also one of the founders of the George...

-Scope and Contents This collection related to the Ramallah Friends Meeting and Friends International Center in Ramallah, Palestine.
-The majority of the collection is dated between 2002 - 2014, and pertains to renewing the Ramallah Friends Meetinghouse and transforming it into a Friends Center, and then minutes for the Center.
+Overview This collection relates to the Ramallah Friends Meeting and Friends International Center in Ramallah, Palestine.
+The majority of the collection is dated between 2002 and 2014, and pertains to renewing the Ramallah Friends Meetinghouse and transforming it into a Friends Center.

-Scope and Content note This collection is comprised of the single volume account book of John Gibbons' household expenses for his home in Philadelphia, for the years from 1790-1837.
-Entries include payments for dry goods, wages for servants, saddles, and services, such as sending out the washing or a home visit from a doctor.
+Overview The account book of John Gibbons's household expenses includes payments for dry goods, wages for servants, saddles, and services, such as sending out the washing or a home visit from a doctor.